Malynda Hale

 because

+everything that they said they were going to do, they're doing, and none of it is a joke anymore.
 It wasn't a joke when they said it, but I think there was a lot of, oh, they're not going to do that.

+he wasn't serious.
 No, they are.

 They're serious.
+Yeah.

+Yeah.
 They're very serious.

 And, you know, the using immigrants

-And it's, none of it is, again, surprising to me.
+And it's none of it is, again, surprising to me.

-But they had to pick a demographic that was easy to vilify and easy to get people to rally behind, and also easy for people to not
+But they had to pick a demographic that was easy to vilify and easy to get people to rally behind and also easy for people to not

-to be too intellectually lazy to actually look up the statistics behind immigration and behind immigrants' impact in this country.
+to be too intellectually lazy to actually look up the statistics behind immigration and behind immigrants impact in this country.
+It's easy to say immigrants are taking these things from you.

-It's easy to say immigrants are taking these things from you, they're causing all these crimes, they're doing all these things, and no one will look up those answers because they know that they're playing into those people's internal implicit bias and racism towards brown people.
+And no one will look up those answers because they know that they're playing into those people's internal implicit bias and racism towards brown people, right?
+Yeah.

-They know what they're doing and it's working effectively and everybody's falling for it.
+it this sounds terrible to say, but they're smart.
+They know what they're doing and it's working effectively and everybody's calling for it.

 Another thing is getting rid of the corporation for public broadcasting,